lackac/av_controls/README.md

 **Volume control is also planned**.
 This shouldn't be so hard, just have to find some time to get to it.

-I have also some lower priority plans like supporting youtube videos.
+I have some lower priority plans as well like supporting youtube videos.
 I have to look into it if it's at all possible.
+I also plan to make all of the media items across all open tabs available to control thourgh some clever menu popup.

 I also welcome feature requests and bug reports at the [issues page](issues).